 MS Dhoni is the most iconic captain that Indian Cricket has ever seen.
 A journey which started from being a ticket collector to India’s most successful captain is something every entrepreneur should try to imitate.
 Dhoni has his unique leadership skill that can be useful to any entrepreneurs who are guiding a team or running a business.
 But there is a lot more behind the scenes of a man who inspired a common man to dream.

 For a man hailing from a humble background, conquering the world seems like a fairy tale.
 Dhoni’s unparalleled success in a short span of time has been accomplished by being fearless in tough times.
 He has always delivered for the nation when it has mattered the most.
-His leadership qualities have won India three ICC trophies which in itself is a dream for any player leading the side.
+MS Dhoni's leadership qualities have won India three ICC trophies which in itself is a dream for any player leading the side.
 There is much to learn from Dhoni for leading entrepreneurs and managers.

-Important Entrepreneurial Lessons from the Leadership of MS Dhoni
+Important Entrepreneurial Lessons From The Leadership of MS Dhoni

-Try till You Die
+Try Till You Die

 Building a business is like playing in unknown territories.
 One has to be involved in every aspect of the business.
-MS Dhoni didn’t dwell down on successive test failures in England and Australia.
+MS Dhoni as a leader didn’t dwell down on successive test failures in England and Australia.
 Rather, he led India to a tri-series triumph in Australia.
 He treats each game a new one and with it comes a new challenge.
 Keeping a similar attitude could greatly help startup founders and leaders to achieve the desired results.
 Dhoni teaches that victory does not mean never falling, but rising every time you fall.

-Keep Calm under Adverse Situations
+Keep Calm Under Adverse Situations

 MSD is bestowed upon with “Captain Cool” by the cricket fraternity as he remains calm and composed even when things are not going his way.
 Everyone has to face up and downs no matter what your field is.
-But only few have the ability to control the outburst of the emotions during tough periods.
+But only a few have the ability to control the outburst of the emotions during tough periods.
 We rarely see him antagonized by bad deliveries, poor throws from the deep.

-Lead from The Front
+Lead From The Front

-Bring the Best Out of Your Team
+Bring The Best Out of Your Team

 MSD has been one of the few leaders who understand the strengths and weaknesses of every individual of the team.
 Choosing Joginder Sharma to bowl the last over of a T20I final showcased his belief in a young individual and this belief took the best out of the bowler in the crunch moment.
 This won India their first T20I World Cup.
-Right person for the right job has been Dhoni’s philosophy that every manager or company owner must follow to get best talent within the team.
+The Right person for the right job has been Dhoni’s philosophy that every manager or company owner must follow to get the best talent within the team.

-Humbleness, Modesty and Humaneness
+Humbleness, Modesty, and Humaneness

 Above all those accomplishments as a leader and a player, there have been these innate traits that have earned MS Dhoni a name for himself.
 Seeing every success that a cricketer aspires to, he never got carried away with success.
-He hands over the winning trophy to his team mates which is his gratitude towards the contribution of every team member.
+He hands over the winning trophy to his teammates which is his gratitude towards the contribution of every team member.

 Tell your team that the success that the company has achieved wouldn’t have been possible without them.
 Acknowledging every team member imparts confidence in employees and motivates them to work harder.